matteoferla/EV-A71-2A-elaborations/iteration-3A/README.md

 ### Trend
 There is a trend of an acceptor nitrogen, especially on a N-aryl-pyrazole scaffold for this P1 sidechain pocket thanks to a SER105 hydroxyl interaction.
-However, this is not clear cut and universal, hence this investigation into what does work.
+However, this is not clear-cut and universal, hence this investigation into what does work.

 ### Benzyl note
 A parenthesis needs to be raised for the covalent series.